AndreiNedelcu/arduinoo/README.md

 In the following code we define the functions that we are going to use.
 First we define the **function to turn off all the LEDs** and then the function of the `alerts`.
-This is a very simple and easy to understand code.
+This is a very simple and easy code.